 Child actor Butch Patrick played werewolf Eddie Munster on the TV series The Munsters, which aired from 1964-1966.

 This is Howard Cosell.
 How can this be considered a legitimate sport?

 See note on Howard Cosell, above.
-In 1982 Cosell famously denounced a boxing match between Larry Holmes and Randall "Tex" Cobb, in which Holmes won all fifteen rounds and which so horrified Cosell with its brutality and unfairness that he threatened to boycott the sport unless the referee called the match.
+In 1982 Cosell famously denounced a boxing match between Larry Holmes and Randall "Tex" Cobb, in which Holmes won all fifteen rounds.
+Cosell was so horrified by its brutality and unfairness that he threatened to boycott the sport unless the referee called the match.
 He was true to his word: apart from some matches for the 1984 Olympics, he never covered boxing again.